-- Instructor in Medical Ethics and Health Policy at the University of Pennsylvania
+- Assistant Professor in the Department of Medical Ethics and Health Policy and Medicine at the University of Pennsylvania

 - Staff Physician at the Corporal Michael J. Crescenz VA Medical Center